 Early this year, while we discovered Austria’s beautiful small town Marchegg and its surroundings, we bumped into the March/Morava River floodplains, which flag the border between Austria and Slovakia.
-After walking and cycling around the area, we thought paddling the March should definitely be on our to-do list.
-After some research, we realized we could make the water journey even longer, joining the March River from the Thaya River.
+Once we wandered and cycled around the area, we thought paddling the March should definitely be on our to-do list.
+After doing some research, we realized we could make the water journey even longer, joining the March River from the Thaya River.
 That’s how the idea of kayaking the Thaya & March/Morava, from Breclav (CZ) to Marchegg (AT), came out, and it turned out to be a great weekend getaway.

 About Thaya/Dyje and March/Morava River

-Thaya and March’s rivers are the only lowland rivers in Austria with various floodplain landscapes and beautiful loops, which provides the perfect habitat for wildlife.
+Both Thaya and March are the only lowland rivers in Austria with various floodplain landscapes and beautiful loops, which provides the perfect habitat for wildlife.

 Thaya has two source rivers that merge at Raabs/Thaya, Austria.
 The source river named German Thaya, originates near the village of Schweiggers, in Upper Waldviertel, Austria.
 In contrast, the Moravian Thaya, the second large source river, flows from the Czech Republic to Austria.

 Before Hohenau an der March (Austria), the 280km long river converts into the March/Morava river’s tributary.
 On the left-hand side, you’ll have the Chech Republic, on the right-hand side Austria and in front Slovakia.